FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 > ![go-stop_setup.png](/hanafuda/8field10hand_setup.png =400x)<br>or<br>![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}

-## Misdeals
-If 4 cards of the same month are dealt to the table, then a misdeal is declared (since these 4 cards are impossible to capture).
-In this case, the cards are thrown in, shuffled again, and re-dealt.

 ## Checking the Hands
-After the deal, players check their hands to see if they hold any triplets (3 cards of the same month), or a four of a kind (4 cards of the same month).
+After the deal, players check their hands to see if they hold any four of a kind (4 cards of the same month).

-If a player holds a triplet, then they may choose to reveal it to the other players before the round begins.
-This is a grave disadvantage, but if that player manages to win the round, their score will be doubled.
-This is known as *heundeum* (lit. 'shaking').
-Should the player hold multiple triplets, they may reveal as many as they like, and the `x2` multipliers for each will stack.

 > In some variations, a triplet of November or December cards may *quadruple* the score!
 {.is-info}

-If a player holds 4 of a kind (known in Japanese as 'president' [大統領 - だいとうりょう, *daitouryou*]), then they immediately win the round and steal 5 points from each opponent.
+If a player holds 4 of a kind (known as '총통' - [chongtong] in Korean or  [大統領 - だいとうりょう, *daitouryou*], which means 'president'), then they **may** reveal the hand to immediately win the round and steal the predetermined value of points from each opponent (usually 3 points which is equal to the minimum limit of Go).
+Revealing the hand with a 4 of a kind may be mandatory in some variants.

-In a three-player game, it is possible that two players may hold 4 of a kind, in which case they each steal 5 points from the third player.
-(The question of who then becomes the dealer in the next round is something that none of the available rulesets answer.)
+In a three-player game, it is possible that two players may hold 4 of a kind.
+How to treat this situation varies according to the rule sets (dealer wins, the higher month wins, draw, etc.).

-If *all* players hold 4 of a kind, then a misdeal is declared (see above).
+If *all* players hold 4 of a kind the round ends in a draw.

 ## Checking the Field
 If any jokers are in the field at the beginning of the round, then they are immediately captured by the dealer, who then draws cards from the draw pile to replace them.

 If any triplets are in the field, then they are stacked together, to indicate that all three cards will be captured together.

+If 4 cards of the same month are dealt to the table, then the cards are thrown in, shuffled again, and re-dealt, since these 4 cards are impossible to capture.
+This may be considered as the same as the dealer's a four of a kind in hand, or as a draw.

 # Gameplay
 In each round, the dealer is the first to play, and turn to play passes anti-clockwise around the table.
 While still fairly similar to other [Hana-Awase](/en/hanafuda/games/hana-awase) fishing games, the turn structure of Go-Stop has a few additional quirks that merit being spelled out in full.
 Notably, matched cards are not captured immediately, but only at the end of the turn.